From drinking occasions to ancient medicine, wine has been a vital aspect in many cultures throughout the years.

 - California is the world’s fourth-largest wine industry competitor; there are more than 1,200 wineries throughout the state.
 Some vineyards specialize in specific types of wine, such as pinot noir.
 Specializing in one particular kind of wine allows vines to create an original flavor.

-- The barrels the wine is aged in plays a significant role in the flavoring process.
+- The barrels in the wine are aged and play a significant role in the flavoring process.
 Various types of wood impact the flavor of the fermentation of the grapes.
 The aging process varies between winemakers; some prefer aging several years, while others chose to age their wine only a few.

 - In the event of wine tasting, most wineries tend to inform you that this term is inaccurately used.
 Sommeliers believe the smell is more important than the taste of the wine.
 The scent is a quality that vineyards strive for when in the process of aging wine.
 Most sommeliers pour wine from the barrel and only smell it.
 The smell helps identify the boldness of the wine.